 My second issue, has to deal with just basic succession and the life histories of kelp.
 In this study, the authors did not differentiate between the two species (Nereocystis and Macrocystis), the former is an annual and the latter can be either annual (M. pyrifera type formerly known as M. intergifolia) or perennial.
 The annual kelps (and other short-lived algae) tend to move in first, followed by Macrocystis.
 It would be interesting to see how the successional dynamics of these two species plays out.
 Response: This is an interesting idea that deserves to be investigated more fully than we can here.
 We have added several plots to the online supplement to show that, in general, there is no obvious evidence of successional dynamics between Nereocystis and Macrocystis and that the patterns are virtually identical for individual species as they are for both species combined (Fig. S3, S4, S5).
 Across all sites, there is generally a positive relationship between Nereocystis and Macrocystis – as found in the Pfister et al. (2018) paper we cite.
 At the local scale, Fig. S4 suggests that years of low abundance of Nereocystis are years of low abundance for Macrocystis but beyond that there appears to be minimal relationship between these two species.
 This is not the pattern one would expect from a successional dynamic between the species, suggesting something different and interesting is going on.
 Additionally, we have added a final figure to illustrate how the relationship between sea otter population growth and Macrocystis population growth are the same as for both species combined (Fig. S5).
 We do not present parallel plots for Nereocystis alone because there are a few sites where area estimates go to zero in some years, complicating the log-linear analysis for those sites.

 Along those lines, I am also wondering about understory algae, especially kelps and other large brown algae.
 From Fig. 1, canopy kelp looks like it could follow a typical successional growth curve.
 I ask the authors what they think is covering the rocks where kelp once was?
 If it follows successional patterns that we have seen in southern California and Alaska then I would assume that there could be understory kelps (Laminaria, Pterygophora, etc.) or other long-lived alga (see Dayton et al. 1984 Eco Monogr, Duggins 1980 Ecology for a description of these dynamics).
 Are there any benthic survey data that could help resolve this?
 Are the kelp beds persistent, just patchier?
 Perhaps that is what the increase in CV was telling you.
 Response: This is also of interest to us, but detailed information about kelp succession is not really available for the historical period examined here.
 As the canopy kelp surveys are done from planes, understory information is not available on an annual basis.
-Indeed, we have found data from only three sites in 1987, 1995, and 1999; there is not a continuous time series to be examined at about all 10 sites we examine in the other analyses.
+Indeed, we have found data on understory kelp density from only three sites in 1987, 1995, and 1999; there is not a continuous time series to be examined for all 10 sites we examine in the other analyses.
 We have collected information about understory algae during more recent surveys (2015-present) and hope to analyze that information in later analyses.
-We note this is of interest in the discussion (line 498) but we have not added further discussion of the understory algal community.
+We note this is of interest in the Discussion (line 498) but we have not added further discussion of the understory algal community.